fergusdixon/payfast-sdk-php/README.md

 Payfast requires a MD5 hash of the alphabetised submitted variables, header and body variables, as well as the passphrase to ensure the request has not been tampered with.

 ### Testing
-Payfast provides a [sandbox environment](https://sandbox.payfast.co.za/) to test integrations Test requests are send to the normal endpoint, but append `?testing=true` to the URI.
+Payfast provides a [sandbox environment](https://sandbox.payfast.co.za/) to test integrations.

+Test requests are send to the normal endpoint, but append `?testing=true` to the URI.